syncfusion-content/maui-docs/MAUI/DataForm/Data-annotations.md

 [MinimumDate]
 </td>
 <td>
-Specifies the required minimum date.
+Specifies the minimum date that can be selected in date editor.
 </td>
 </tr>
 <tr>